limestone-finance/limestone-api/docs/FLUENT_INTERFACE.md

 # Fluent interface for limestone

-Limestone API supports a fluent interface to make the price fetching even simpler.
+Limestone implements a fluent interface to simplify query creation thanks to a human readable syntax.

 ### Importing
 To use the fluent interface you should import the limestone-api in a standard way and initialise a query calling `limestone.query()`;